- There are some things in life that we just can’t predict. But what we can do is try to make ourselves “antifragile.”

 Buying gold cost me money.
 I saw it as an insurance premium.
 And a cheap one at that.
 Getting out of the real estate market felt like I was giving up future profits.
 But I considered that, too, a sort of premium – to protect the profits I’d already made from the properties I owned.

 Using Taleb’s terms, buying gold and selling real estate were moves to make myself less fragile.

 The Best Ways to Achieve Financial Antifragility

-1) Diversify your assets into at least four (or more) of the following categories: cash, bonds, stocks, gold, options and rental real estate.
+1) Diversify your assets into four (or more) of the following categories: cash, bonds, stocks, gold, options and rental real estate.

 2) Invest in quality, dividend-paying stocks.
 I would define these as antifragile because of the long-term approach, the policy of buying more stock during downturns and the fact that these kinds of stocks rise quickly after drops.

-3) Create a start-over fund that is equal to at least six months of income.
-Also, have a start-over plan.
+3) Create a start-over plan and a start-over fund that is equal to at least six months of income.
 It must be enough to cover your projected costs of starting over.

 4) Develop your cash-producing assets (options, performance stocks, bonds and rental real estate) so that, in time, each one will give you ample yearly income.

 5) Don’t give up your active income.
 If you don’t have a job now, get one – even if the income is small.

 6) Have some or all of your start-over funds hidden.

 7) If you don’t own a business, start or invest in one.
 Make sure it is a business that you understand and over which you can have some control.